arkb0/Scripts/README.md

 A collection of short scripts and utilities.
 There is (currently) no unifying theme.
 The scripts are designed to be lightweight, adaptable, and easy to extend.

 ## Features ✨
-- Handy one‑off scripts for everyday automation
+- Handy one‑off scripts for everyday automation, fun proofs of concept, demos, etc.
-- OSINT‑related tools for quick data gathering
 - Minimal dependencies, straightforward usage

 ## Getting Started 🚀